Alachisoft/NCache-Docker/README.md

 NCache is used by hundreds of companies all over the world in mission critical applications.
 See more details about NCache at www.alachisoft.com.

 This repository contains docker files build images for both NCache Enterprise and Commnunity edition.
 Official images can be pulled from <a href="https://hub.docker.com/r/alachisoft/ncache/" target="_blank">Docker Hub</a>

+**<span style="color:red">Please Request a FREE 60-Day Trial License Key</span>**

+NCache Enterprise comes with all features during evaluation period.
+But, it has a <span style="color:red">built-in performance limitation</span> (max 200 req/sec per cache per server) and the <span style="color:red">amount of activity limitation</span> (total 500,000 requests before a cache restart is required).
+You can remove these limitations from NCache Enterprise by <span style="color:red">requesting a FREE 60-day Trial License Key</span> (Link) and activating all the cache servers with it.
+This Trial License Key can be extended upon additional request.
+And, when you purchase NCache Enterprise, the purchased license key also removes all these limitations.